-Unsatisfactory ( Needs Improvement () Proficient () Excellent (
+Unsatisfactory () Needs Improvement Proficient 🔘 Excellent ()

 3d: Using Assessment in Instruction Assessment is not used in instruction, either through monitoring of progress by the teacher or students, or through feedback to students.
 Students are unaware of the assessment criteria used to evaluate their work.
 Assessment is occasionally used in instruction, through some monitoring of progress of learning by the teacher and/or students.
 Feedback to students is uneven, and students are aware of only some of the assessment criteria used to evaluate their work.
 Assessment is regularly used in instruction, through self-assessment by students, monitoring of progress of learning by the teacher and/or students, and high-quality feedback to students.
 Students are fully aware of the assessment criteria used to evaluate their work.
-Assessment is used in a sophisticated manner in instruction, through student involvement in establishing the assessment criteria, self-assessment by students, monitoring of progress by both students and teacher, and high-quality feedback to students from a variety of sources.
+Assessment is used in a sophisticated manner to guide instruction.
+Students self-assess their progress along with the teacher and high-quality feedback is provided to students from a variety of sources.

 Strengths

 Areas of Improvement

 Evidence

-Unsatisfactory ( Needs Improvement Proficient ( Excellent (
+Unsatisfactory () Needs Improvement 🔘 Proficient 🔘 Excellent ()

 3e: Demonstrating flexibility and responsiveness The teacher adheres to the instruction plan, even when a change would improve the lesson or address students' lack of interest.
 The teacher brushes aside student questions; when students experience difficulty, the teacher blames the students or their home environment.
 The teacher attempts to modify the lesson when needed and to respond to student questions, with moderate success.
 The teacher accepts responsibility for student success, but has only a limited repertoire of strategies to draw upon.
 The teacher promotes the successful learning of all students, making adjustments as needed to instruction plans and accommodating student questions, needs, and interests.
-The teacher seizes an opportunity to enhance learning, building on a spontaneous event or student interests.
 The teacher ensures the success of all students, using an extensive repertoire of instructional strategies.

 Strengths

 Areas of Improvement

 Evidence

 DOMAIN 4: PROFESSIONAL RESPONSIBILITIES

-Unsatisfactory ( Needs Improvement ( Proficient ( Excellent (
+Unsatisfactory 🔘 Needs Improvement O Proficient () Excellent ()

 4a: Reflecting on Teaching The teacher does not accurately assess the effectiveness of the lesson and has no ideas about how the lesson could be improved.
 The teacher provides a partially accurate and objective description of the lesson but does not cite specific evidence.
 The teacher makes only general suggestions as to how the lesson might be improved.
 The teacher provides an accurate and objective description of the lesson, citing specific evidence.
 The teacher makes some specific suggestions as to how the lesson might be improved.
 The teacher's reflection on the lesson is thoughtful and accurate, citing specific evidence.
 The teacher draws on an extensive repertoire to suggest alternative strategies and predicts the likely success of each.

 Strengths

 Areas of Improvement

 Evidence

-Unsatisfactory ( Needs Improvement ( Proficient ( Excellent (
+Needs Improvement Proficient O Excellent O

 4b Maintaining Accurate Records The teacher's systems for maintaining both instructional and noninstructional records are either nonexistent or in disarray, resulting in errors and confusion.
 The teacher's systems for maintaining both instructional and noninstructional records are rudimentary and only partially.
 The teacher's systems for maintaining both instructional and noninstructional records are accurate, efficient, and effective.
 The teacher's systems for maintaining both instructional and noninstructional records are accurate, efficient, and effective, and students contribute to its maintenance.

 Strengths

 Areas of Improvement

 Evidence